-Since Netflix is a publicly traded company, no single entity owns it outright; instead, many investors collectively own the company.
-One such major investor is Vanguard Group Inc., which owns 35.5 million shares of Netflix.
-This boils down to 7.9% of the total number of outstanding shares.
-Among individual shareholders, the largest is Reed Hastings, its former co-CEO, who owns about 1% of the company.
+Since Netflix is a publicly traded company, no single entity owns it outright; nonetheless, Vanguard Fiduciary Trust Co. is the largest Netflix shareholder, holding about 8.6% of the company’s outstanding shares.
+Among individual shareholders, the largest is Reed Hastings, its former co-CEO, who owns an estimated 2.2 million shares in the company.

 Top Individual Insider Shareholders